apmp-dxfg/m-layer-concept/docs/m_layer_json.rst

 System
 ======
-A system requires a unique identifier and contains references to the references that form the system basis.
-An example follows.
+A system has a unique identifier and an array of identifiers for the system base units (references).
+The order of elements in this array is important.
+It matches the order of exponents in the ``system.dimensions`` array in a JSON Reference.

 .. code:: json